I-am-Signal/JustTheWeather/README.md

 Input your API keys in the `config.js` file.

-This application is currently hosted on Tinny.site here: https://justtheweather.tiiny.site/
+This application is currently hosted with Tiiny.Host here: https://justtheweather.tiiny.site/